How much does an Athletic Trainer make in the United States?

 -

 Provides physical therapy and aids in the care and rehabilitation of student athletes.
-Attends athletic events to provide trainer care if necessary.
-Offers advice on preventing injuries and co-teaches athletic training classes.
+Responsible for emergency care, injury assessment, and developing rehabilitation plans.
+Attends athletic events to evaluate injuries and illnesses and determines whether an athlete can safely return to play or if further medical attention is needed.
+Offers advice on preventing injuries.
 Requires a bachelor's degree.
-Typically reports to the Head Athletic Trainer.
-Requires an Athletic Trainer certification.
+Requires Athletic Trainer Certification.
+Typically reports to a head athletic trainer.
 Years of experience may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
 View Athletic Trainer Assistant - Higher Ed.
 SalaryAlternate Job Titles:College Assistant Athletic Trainer, University Assistant Athletic Trainer, Athletic Trainer Assistant - Higher Ed.

 -

 Plans and directs the athletic training program.
-Oversees the training room and supervises a team of physical therapists.
+Oversees the training room and the care and rehabilitation of student athletes.
+Responsible for emergency care, injury assessment, and developing rehabilitation plans.
 Coordinates medical coverage at sporting events.
-Requires a master's degree.
+May attend athletic events to evaluate injuries and illnesses and determines whether an athlete can safely return to play or if further medical attention is needed.
+Offers advice on preventing injuries.
+May require a master's degree.
 Requires Athletic Trainer Certification.
-Typically reports to a head of a unit/department.
+Typically reports to an athletics director.
 Manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 Typically requires 5 years experience in the related area as an individual contributor.
-1 - 3 years supervisory experience may be required.
+1-3 years supervisory experience may be required.
 Extensive knowledge of the function and department processes.
 View Head Athletic Trainer - Higher Ed.
 SalaryAlternate Job Titles:College Head Athletic Trainer, University Head Athletic Trainer, Head Athletic Trainer - Higher Ed.

 -